-make out [his] case without forcing a showdown on the claim of privilege."
-Reynolds, 345 U.S., at 11.
-Before this Court, Zubaydah recognizes that his testimony as an alleged "survivor" of CIA interrogation could substitute for discovery from Mitchell and Jessen.
+Zubaydah recognizes that his testimony as an alleged "survivor" of CIA interrogation could substitute for discovery from Mitchell and Jessen.
 Brief for Respondents 40.
 After all, what the Polish authorities supposedly "need to know is what happened inside Abu Zubaydah's cell between December 2002 and September 2003."
 Tr. of Oral Arg.
 41. While Zubaydah complains that the Government holds him "incommunicado," he also admits that his attorneys may communicate on his behalf with the Government's "pre-clearance."
 Brief for Respondents 40.
 At oral argument, the Government confirmed that Zubaydah has never asked to offer testimony under this preclearance procedure, see Tr. of Oral Arg.
 73, and the Government has since confirmed that the preclearance procedure remains available, see Letter Brief for United States 3.
 Faced with that confirmation, Zubaydah now concedes that "it is at least theoretically possible" that the preclearance process "will lead to a declaration that can assist the Polish prosecutor."
 Letter Brief for Respondents 2.
-He even asks that we hold his case in abeyance until he can prepare a decla-But that request comes too late.
+He even asks that we hold his case in abeyance until he can prepare a declaration.
 See ibid.
+But that request comes too late.
 Zubaydah's "failure to pursue" an "available alternative" before demanding state secrets betrays "a dubious showing of necessity" that cannot overcome the Government's "formal claim of privilege."
 Reynolds, 345 U.S., at 11.

 Third, on Zubaydah's own telling, it is "possible . . . to adduce the essential facts . . . without resort to material touching upon military secrets."
 Ibid.
 At oral argument, Zubaydah's counsel clarified that Zubaydah does not need evidence about Poland specifically and seeks discovery only regarding the conditions of his confinement while in CIA custody.
 See Tr. of Oral Arg.
 41. Of course, that discovery would still tend to confirm or deny the existence of a detention site in Poland.
-See ante, at 17 (plurality opinion).
+See ante, at 214 (plurality opinion).
 But, regardless, discovery is not warranted because Zubaydah effectively disclaims any need for such evidence.
 In his brief, Zubaydah claims already to have "abundant evidence" of his "detention and torture on Polish soil."
 Brief for Respondents 11.
 Similarly, at argument, Zubaydah's counsel represented that Polish authorities have "interviewed 62 people" and "amassed 43 volumes of documents."
 Tr. of Oral Arg.
 44. His counsel further explained: "We're simply trying to supplement information" the Polish prosecutor "already has."
 Id., at 66.
 In light of these admissions, it is clear that Zubaydah has already "adduce[d] the essential facts" that he believes are necessary to support the Polish prosecution.
-Reynolds, 345 U.S., at 11.
+Reynolds, 345 U. S., at 11.
 His desire "simply . . . to supplement" a foreign investigation, Tr. of Oral Arg.
 66, cannot establish the "immediat[e] and essentia[l]" need required to overcome the Government's formal invocation of the state-secrets privilege, Burr, 25 F. Cas., at 37.